mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 In this post, I will share some of the best practices that apply to most ML problems.
 The code snippets of this post are based on Python and PyTorch.

 ## Basic Setup
+First, let us consider a basic setup.
 To train ML models, we need the following elements:
 - data
 - a model
 - a loss function